synopse/mORMot2/ex/README.md

 Similar to the `/plaintext` URI of [the TFB sample](#techempower-bench) below.

+### lang-cmp

+[This sample](./lang-cmp) is a *mORMot* conversion of "An informal comparison of several programming languages" test case.

+The original code is at https://github.com/losvedir/transit-lang-cmp with C#, Typescript (Deno), Elixir, Go, Rust, and Scala versions.

+Once stabilized, we may fork and include it to the official repository.

 ### mondgodb

 [This sample](./mongodb) will benchmark the ORM + REST layer of mORMot over a local (or remote) MongoDB instance.